Kim Jong Nam: Arrest warrant issued for North Korean airline worker

 - Malaysian state media: Arrest warrant issued for Air Koryo employee

-(CNN)Malaysian police have issued an arrest warrant for an employee of North Korean airline Air Koryo in relation to the murder of Kim Jong Nam, Malaysian state media reports.
+(CNN)Malaysian police have issued an arrest warrant for an employee of North Korean airline Air Koryo in connection with the murder of Kim Jong Nam, Malaysian state media reports.

-Inspector General of Police Khalid Abu Bakar said the warrant had been issued for Kim Uk Il, 37, according to Bernama.
+Inspector General of Police Khalid Abu Bakar said the warrant had been issued for Kim Uk Il, 37, according to Bernama, the news agency.

 He's wanted for questioning over the death of Kim, the North Korean leader Kim Jong Un's estranged brother, who was killed with a VX nerve agent at Kuala Lumpur International Airport on February 13.